Contact Us | Search

 The goal of this project is rapid development of large-scale, real-time crop production mapping tools that will close a significant gap in crop yield data availability and enhance the capacity of African governments to deliver reliable near real-time crop production information for decision makers in agricultural planning and food security management.
 Members of this project team will work toward that goal while also developing the capacity of agriculture extension workers to bring that kind of information to farmers and assist them in incorporating it into their planning to combat threats to crop production in the case of abnormal weather conditions.
 Ultimately this should help to enhance reliable access to food in sub-Saharan Africa.

-The project achieved four outcomes: (1) integrated earth observation data, complementary field work, and free open source Earth data modeling tools to generate crop/vegetation now-casts and forecasts, (2) disseminated now-casts and forecasts, (3) built capacity to deliver data, and (4) supported policy advocacy to target delivering now-casts and forecasts to smallholder farmers in sub-Saharan Africa (SSA).
-They operationalized delivering the following outcomes in Uganda and Zambia: near real-time crop/vegetation health information, free online Web services and a phone app to enable delivery of real-time information, and capacity building of four graduate students, enabling them to grow their skills and contribute to the project.
-The team conducted more than 25 community and national policy dissemination workshops for more than 1,000 field farmers in Uganda and Zambia, 200 agricultural extension workers, and policy makers.
+The project achieved four outcomes: (1) Developed integrated earth observation data, complementary field work, and free open source earth data modeling tools to generate crop/vegetation now-casts and forecasts; (2) Disseminated now-casts and forecasts, (3) Built capacity to deliver data; and (4) Supported policy advocacy to target delivering now-casts and forecasts to smallholder farmers in sub-Saharan Africa.
+The team operationalized delivering near real-time crop/vegetation health information in Uganda and Zambia, as well as provided free online web services and a phone app to enable delivery of real-time information.
+The team conducted more than 25 community and national policy dissemination workshops for more than 1,000 field farmers in Uganda and Zambia, 200 agricultural extension workers, and policy makers, as well as training for four graduate students.
 They continue to scale up to a goal of 2,000,000 stakeholders through Facebook (user ID: cropWISE) and Google Play.

-The project team created a better ICT policy environment for scaling out real-time agricultural ICT services.
+The project team also created an improved ICT policy environment for scaling out real-time agricultural ICT services.
 Users gained skills and knowledge in digital information access, interpretation, and use.
-The team has enhanced the capacity of agriculture extension workers to deliver land health and weather forecast information to farmers and assist them in incorporating it into their planning to combat threats to crop production in the case of abnormal weather conditions, as well as to enhance reliable access to food in SSA.
-Farmers have gained knowledge on how to access and interpret real-time vegetation health data and weather forecast information for farm decision making on when to plant, harvest, dry, transport, and market their crops.
+The team enhanced the capacity of agriculture extension workers to deliver land health and weather forecast information to farmers and assist them in incorporating it into their planning to combat threats to crop production in the case of abnormal weather conditions, as well as increase reliable access to food in SSA.
+Farmers gained knowledge on how to access and interpret real-time vegetation health data and weather forecast information for decision making on when to plant, harvest, dry, transport, and market their crops.
 They have used the training and knowledge obtained to select crop varieties to plant and target market prices for income to support food production and their livelihoods.

 Back to PEER Cycle 5 Grant Recipients